mikeizbicki/ucr-cs100/tutorials/shell-scripts/README.md

 $ convert image.jpg image.png
 ```

-we just change the format of of image from '.jpg' to '.png'.
+we just changed the format of the image from '.jpg' to '.png'.

 For more details, please check this link: http://linux.die.net/man/1/convert

 ###test

-Before starting to introduce 'if' statement, I want to introduce 'test' statement first, because it is often used with the 'if' statement to perform true/false decisions.
+Before starting to introduce the 'if' statement, I want to introduce the 'test' statement first, because it is often used with the 'if' statement to perform true/false decisions.
 The following example tests whether there are arguments provided:

 ```
 #!/bin/bash